Changissnz/nu_merchant_principal/README.md

 in this paradigm.
 Undoubtedly, diagram IATI1 is one of many candidate models representing information due to be rationalized in some way.
-There is the conventional wisdom that the model is as good as the specific problem it faces.
+There is the conventional wisdom that any model is as good as the specific problem it faces.

 ![image info](./images/iati_two.PNG)